pts/minilibc686/README.md

 * include/*.h and include/sys/*.h: C #include files for the users of minilibc686.

+* build.sh: Shell script to build the minilibc686 (files libmini386.a,
+  libmini686.a etc.) from NASM sources.

 * soptcc.pl: Perl script to run many C compilers with many settings on the same source file, choose the shortest output, and generate NASM source